kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-DigitalOcean.md

 1. Finally click the _Create_ button

 1. Try out your JATOS: Now the server is being created which can take a couple seconds.
 You should get an **email** from DigitalOcean with your _server's (aka Droplet) name_, _IP address_, _username_ and _password_.
-Copy the IP to your browser and if everything went well, you will see a JATOS login screen.
+Copy the IP into your browser's address bar and if everything went well, you will see a JATOS login screen.

+**Voila, you have your own JATOS server.**

-1. Although usually not necessary, you can access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP from the email).
+Although usually not necessary, you can also access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP from the email).
 Use the password from the email.
 The first time you will be asked to change your password.

-**Voila, you have your own JATOS server.**

 Now, you might want to use a nicer address than an IP and add some encryption-safety with HTTPS to your server - then read on.